steinwurf/stub/README.rst

 Function Calls
 --------------

-One of the useful features of the call stub is the possibility to check the parameters of the "simulated" function calls:
+One of the useful features of the function stub is the possibility to check the parameters of the "simulated" function calls:

 Check a set of function calls